Josephrp/DataTonic/README.md

 - based on a rigorous and reproducible evaluation method.
 - developper friendly : easily plug in new functionality and integrations.

+## Do more with DataTonic

+- is DataTonic Accessible ?

+**yes** DataTonic is accessible both audio and image input.

+- can i use it to make beautiful graphs and statistical analyses with little or no starting data ?

+**yes.** DataTonic will look for the data it needs but you can add your .db files or any other types of files with DataTonic.

+- can i write a book or a long report ?

+**yes.** DataTonic produces rich , full-length content.

+- can i make an app ?

+**yes.** DataTonic is more tailored to business intelligence but it is able to produce functioning applications inside generated repositories.

+- can it do my job ?

+**yes** DataTonic is able to automate many junior positions and it will include more enterprise connectors, soon !

 ### How we use it : Multi-Consult Technology

 You can use datatonic however you want, here's how we're using it :